bhumi23605/bhud_proj/README.md

-# bhud_proj
-This is a stone,paper,scissors game

-Enjoy the game!
-:)

-This also has a tic tac toe game.

-Also there is my first ML model , trained and tested well.
+This is an ML-Project which compares the outputs of Linear Regression and Random Forest Regressor models on the solubility dataset.